-After a catastrophic injury, the law entitles you with the ability to file a claim for financial compensation.
+After a catastrophic injury, the law allows you to file a claim for financial compensation.
 If you believe that the accident that caused your injuries was due to another party’s negligent actions, you can receive a settlement that can cover all of the damages you sustained.
 Filing a claim in St. Paul is easy when you have a good lawyer by your side to help you.

 What Injuries Qualify as Catastrophic Injuries?